moody/Waffle/README.md

 - **`Waffle:Flex(options)`** — Starts composing a container, returns a `WaffleFlexComponentContainer`. `options.children` can be given directly for a fully declarative style.
 Nothing runs until `Layout()` is called.
 - **`Container:AddChild(child)`** — Appends a child as-is, a leaf frame or a manually composed subtree via its own `children`/`onLayout`.
 Returns its leaf.
 - **`Container:AddRow(child?)`** / **`Container:AddColumn(child?)`** — Appends a new ROW/COLUMN container as a child, returning a new container scoped to it.
+- **`Container:RemoveChild(child)`** — Removes `child` from this container's own children entirely, detaching it (and its own children, if it's itself a container) from the tree rather than just excluding it from layout.
+Doesn't touch `child`'s own frame.
+Container-only.
+Returns `true` if `child` was actually found and removed.
+- **`Container:Clear()`** — Removes every child from this container, same as calling `RemoveChild` on each one.
+Container-only.
+No-ops if already empty.
 - **`Container:Layout()`** — Runs the layout for everything composed so far.
 Call only on the root container, nested containers are laid out automatically as part of it.
 Safe to call again later; no-ops unless something changed since the last call.
 - **`Container:GetChild(key)`** — Looks up a child anywhere in the tree by the `key` it was given.
 Works from the root or any nested container/leaf.
 Errors if no child was registered under `key`.
 - **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space.
 Works from a container or a leaf.
 No-ops if already hidden.